arabold/serverless-sentry-lib/README.md

 - Warn if your code is about to hit the execution timeout limit.
 - Warn if your Lambda function is low on memory.
 - Reports unhandled promise rejections.
-- Catched and reports uncaught exceptions.
+- Catches and reports uncaught exceptions.
 - Serverless, Sentry and as well as this library are all Open Source.
 Yay! 🎉
 - TypeScript support